learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 <p><a href="https://www.youtube.com/watch?v=ymUxDt_mOxU">HTML5 Video Embed Code-Along</a></p>.

-Make sure to use the code from the previous codealong for this lab
+After you fork and clone, copy your code from the previous codealong into this repo.